bbmokhtari/django-translations/docs/guide/context.rst

    Germany
    Cologne

-To reset the translations of the defined scope for a list of instances:
+To reset the translations of the defined purview for a list of instances:

 .. testcode:: guide_reset